 - Sets the Regular Meeting schedule for the following year by passing a Resolution approving the dates.

 - Meets at least twice monthly with additional meetings scheduled as needed.

-- Holds special meetings, work sessions, and public hearings as needed;
+- Holds special meetings, work sessions, and public hearings as needed.

-- Holds committee meetings and attends board meetings as need dictates (Council members serve on various committee and board assignments to receive more in-dept input and data from the citizens and City staff members.
+- Holds committee meetings and attends board meetings as need dictates (Council members serve on various committee and board assignments to receive more in-depth input and data from the citizens and City staff members.
 Based on the information received, committee/board members make recommendations to the other Council members on the best avenue to follow.)

-- Legislates laws as needs dictate to allow the staff to efficiently operate the daily business of the City; (Council provides effective representation of the citizens of the City of Bellingham by carefully weighing all input and alternatives prior to passing legislation either in the form of ordinances or resolutions.)
+- Legislates laws as needs dictate to allow the staff to efficiently operate the daily business of the City.
+(Council provides effective representation of the citizens of the City of Bellingham by carefully weighing all input and alternatives prior to passing legislation either in the form of ordinances or resolutions.)

-- Adopts an annual budget to meet the needs of the citizens within the resources available; and (Council receives from the Mayor a preliminary annual budget and after public hearings and staff presentations, when necessary, Council passes a final annual budget that will most effectively meet the needs of the citizens within the parameters of the resources available.)
+- Adopts an annual budget to meet the needs of the citizens within the resources available.
+(Council receives from the Mayor a preliminary annual budget and after public hearings and staff presentations, when necessary, Council passes a final annual budget that will most effectively meet the needs of the citizens within the parameters of the resources available.)

 - Adopts Robert’s Rules of Order, Revised, for all parliamentary rules not otherwise provided by the Charter.

 City Council meetings, special meetings, work sessions and committee meetings are open to the public.
 The Bellingham City Council Regular Meeting begins at 7 p.m. on scheduled Mondays in the Council Chambers on the second floor of City Hall, 210 Lottie Street.
 During a regular council meeting, you may: